opensafely-core/ehrql/docs/includes/generated_docs/language__date_arithmetic.md

   <a class="headerlink" href="#days.neg" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Invert this duration so that rather that representing a movement, say, four weeks forwards in time it now represents a movement four weeks backwards.
+Invert this duration, i.e. count the duration backwards in time if it was originally forwards, and vice versa.
 </div>

 <div class="attr-heading" id="days.starting_on">